dnsdrs/targett_dco_dooh/README.md

 Displayce is a DOOH DSP allowing its users to buy inventory on a number of Point of Diffusions (screens in public places)

 > [!TIP]
-> Definitions :
-> - POC : Proof of concept
+> - *POC:* Proof of concept
-> - DCO : Dynamic creative optimisation
+> - *DCO:* Dynamic creative optimisation
-> - DOOH : Digital out of home
+> - *DOOH:* Digital out of home
-> - DSP : Demand Side Platform
+> - *DSP:* Demand Side Platform

 # Displayce Specifications

-Technical specifications from Displayce are available here : https://helpdesk.displayce.com/fr/knowledge/cat%C3%A9gories/guide-de-la-dco-avec-displayce
+Technical specifications from Displayce are available here: https://helpdesk.displayce.com/fr/knowledge/cat%C3%A9gories/guide-de-la-dco-avec-displayce

 # Steps to adapt for another campaign

 ## 1- Videos specifications

-*Create 2 video background assets :*
+*Create 2 video background assets:*

   - Both should be 1080x1920
-  - `/assets/videos/template.mp4` is the video that is playing in the default case :
+  - `/assets/videos/template.mp4` is the video that is playing in the default case:
     - it should have an exactly 3s full screen intro
     - for the next (unlimited) period, the video should leave a 850px tall blank space for the showtimes, starting from the bottom
     - when the video is over, the screen could remain on.
 It will statically show the last frame of the video (don't leave it useless)